ourcodingclub/CC-EAB-tut-ideas/tut_template.md

 	geom_smooth(method = "loess")  # Draw a loess curve
 ```

-At this point it would be a good idea to include an image of what the plot is meant to look like, so students can check they've done it right.
+At this point it would be a good idea to include an image of what the plot is meant to look like so students can check they've done it right.
 Replace `IMAGE_NAME.png` with your own image file:

 <center> <img src="{{ site.baseurl }}/IMAGE_NAME.png" alt="Img" style="width: 800px;"/> </center>